 - Encourages training of all registered adults in the unit.

-Encourages them to take This Is Scouting and Leader Specific Training for their position prior to their first meeting.
+Encourages them to take Leader Specific Training for their position prior to their first meeting.
 Vigorously enforces Youth Protection Training.
 Makes sure the adult leaders are aware of training opportunities.
 Through the district commissioner, enlists the help of the training team to bring adult leader training to the unit if necessary.

 - Helps unit leaders get additional training as needed.

 Through the unit and district commissioners, requests progressive specialty training as needed.
 Topics might include recruiting youth members, information on Investment in Character, advancement, etc. While it is the responsibility of the district committee, it may be necessary to conduct sections of this training at the unit level.

 Encourages attendance at roundtable, district activities, and camping opportunities.
 Keeps the district and council calendars in mind when helping the Unit Key 3 schedule unit meetings and events.

 My.Scouting.org – For a Lot More Than Youth Protection Training (YPT)

 You can use My.Scouting.org for a wide variety of things.
 Parents can use it to transfer their Scout from one unit to another (how-to PDF), such as when a Webelos moves from a pack to a troop.
 Adult leaders can use it to take position-specific training.
 The Key 3 can use it to accept online applications and must use it to complete the annual rechartering of their unit.

 In addition to these functions, this portal provides all adults access to their personal account data, a place to update contact information, and…yes, the ability to complete YPT.
 Make sure your My.Scouting.org profile contains your BSA member ID number; that way, your training record will automatically update when you finish an online course.
 BSA member ID numbers do not transfer from one council to another, but you can include both in your profile if you have IDs from multiple councils.